An Irish Evening

-An Irish Evening: Live at the Grand Opera House, Belfast is an album by the traditional Irish folk band the Chieftains.
+An Irish Evening: Live at the Grand Opera House, Belfast is a 1992 album by the traditional Irish folk band the Chieftains.
 The album consists of a live recording of a concert (over two nights) in Belfast, Northern Ireland.
 The band invited on stage Roger Daltrey, lead vocalist of the English band the Who, and American folk singer Nanci Griffith to join them for several songs.